Documentary feature (BERLINALE WORLD PREMIERE)

 Robert Ide - Die Tagesspiegel (Germany)

-“Found it really compelling - cast a very illuminating light on the last year and what it means.
-Hope to include it in one of my round-ups.”
+“Compelling - cast a very illuminating light on the last year and what it means.”

 Jonathan Romney - Screen International (UK)